Paklock/HackRF1/Automatic-dependent-surveillance–broadcast-(ADS-B).md

-With this app you can receive real-time ADS-B is used now for air traffic control.
+With this app you can receive real-time ADS-B used for air traffic control.

 # Functionality